ollybritton/Number-Theory/readme.md

 Checks if the three items in the array are a [pythagorean triple](http://mathworld.wolfram.com/PythagoreanTriple.html).

 - `sum_of_primes(limit)`:<br>
-Returns the sum of all primes underneath limit.
+Returns the sum of all primes underneath the limit.

 - `totient(n)`:<br>
 Returns the [Euler's phi(n)](http://mathworld.wolfram.com/TotientFunction.html), which is equal to the number of numbers that are co-prime with n.